coldshrine/study-notes/papers/managing-the-development-of-large-software-systems.md

 Why so much documentation?
 1. Each designer must communicate with interfacing designers, so prevents the designer from hiding behind the "I'm 90 percent finished"
 2. During the early phase of software development the documentation **is** the specification and **is** the design.
+3. The real monetary value of good documentation begins downstream
+    1. **During the testing phase**, the manager can concentrate on personnel on the mistakes in the program.